Keith Richards says The Rolling Stones don't intend to sell their publishing | UNCUT

 - READ MORE: The Rolling Stones – The Ultimate Music Guide

-His comments come as other veteran acts including Bob Dylan, Stevie Nicks and Bruce Springsteen parted with their publishing catalogues recently for large payouts.
+His comments come as other acts including Bob Dylan, Stevie Nicks and Bruce Springsteen parted with their publishing catalogues recently.

 Talking to CBS This Morning, Richards said: “Mick and I have not spoken about it on a serious level.
 I don’t know if we’re ready to sell our catalogue.